HashiCorp co-founder says GitHub 'no longer a place for serious work'

 Key Takeaways

-• Ghostty migrates incrementally to a new host; a read-only GitHub mirror stays, and personal projects remain on the platform for now.
+• Ghostty will move incrementally to a new host (commercial or FOSS, still being evaluated); a read-only GitHub mirror stays, personal projects remain.

 Hacker News Comment Review